RafqaHaddad1/Monopoly-RL-Monte-Carlo-Simulation/README.md

 ## Overview

 This project explores how **Reinforcement Learning (RL)** combined with **Monte Carlo Simulation** can be applied to the classic board game **Monopoly**.
-Developed under the supervision of **Dr. Rachad Atat** as part of my Spring 2025 academic term, this project demonstrates how parallel computing techniques can accelerate training and learning in complex, stochastic environments.
+Developed as part of my Spring 2025 academic term, this project demonstrates how parallel computing techniques can accelerate training and learning in complex, stochastic environments.

 ---